chokevin8/chokevin8.github.io/_posts/2023-10-20-class-activation-maps.md

     </div>
 </div>

-The left images are HiResCAMs, and the right images are GradCAMs.
-Now let's analyze the images of each row.
+The left images are GradCAMs, and the right images are HiResCAMs Now let's analyze the images of each row.
 The first row are the CAMs for the background, and we can see that there isn't a big difference between the two, except that HiResCAM does show a more "accurate" depiction, as it is a faithful explanation after all.